jliszka/jliszka.github.com/_posts/2013-11-07-effective-peer-reviews.md

   <a href="https://twitter.com/itsmejon">Jon Steinback</a>,
   <a href="https://twitter.com/ahogue">Andrew Hogue</a>, and
   <a href="https://twitter.com/tamara">Tamara Hilmes</a>
-  for their feedback on early drafts of this post.
+  for their feedback on drafts of this post.
 </span>